sugimotot/btsdoc-portal/bbf/user_guide/fund_account.md

  ## Two Options to Fund your Account

 - **Send (Transfer)**: This is for between BitShares account holders to send funds.
 On the BitShares Blockchain , people never need to deal with *addresses* or *public keys*.
-BitShares account holders can use their *account names* to communicate.
+BitShares account holders can use their *account names* for communication.
 - **Deposits**: BitShares account holders can use one of our partners to move over existing funds into your BitShares account.

 ***

-## Send (Transfer)
+# Send (Transfer)

 Currently, there are two forms to send funds.
 One is **Send** on the top menu.
 Another one is **Send (legacy)** on the side menu.
 Both work the same.

-First, let's check what information items on the Send forms.
+First, we want to list what information items on the Send forms.
 Next, you can check each item in the Send form images.

 #### Send Forms items and descriptions